Distinguished Service Award

 Distinguished Service Award is presented annually to a member who has demonstrated outstanding service to ILTS and is a recognized leader in the area of liver transplantation.

 The Distinguished Service Award (DSA) is presented yearly at the annual congress to honor one or two individuals who have made outstanding career contributions to ILTS and/or liver transplantation.
-In the past this has been based on informal Executive Committee discussion and confirmed by Council at the winter council meeting.
-More recently, all council members have been invited to submit nominations for discussion.
+ILTS Council members are invited to submit nominations for discussion at their winter meeting.

-- A candidate should be close to retirement (within 2 years) or already retired from full-time clinical practice and/or research.
+- A candidate should be close to retirement (within two years) or already retired from full-time clinical practice and/or research.

 - He/she should have made significant academic contributions both to ILTS meetings and to the progress of liver transplantation as a whole.

 - Consideration should also be given to non-academic contributions in support of the society’s educational mission, including society management and development.

 - Consideration may be given to selecting candidates connected to the region hosting the congress – this enhances peer recognition for the awardee and promotes ILTS to the local community.